wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : And how long have you been with us Mrs Tripps?

 **_Tripps_** : Oh, let me think, oh as long as I can remember, now, let me think, I was 16 when I started, I'm 86 now, so that's, oh, dear, now don't rush me.
-I'd have been 26 after 10 years.
+After 10 years I'd have been 26.
 Then after 20 years I'd have been 36, and then, oh hang on, where did I get to...

 **_Gideon_** : I think you've been here long enough...
 You're fired!

+- Mrs Tripps shuffles off, very upset

 **_Freddie_** : But you can't fire Mrs Tripps, who'll do all the cleaning?

 **_Gideon_** : Well you don't seem very busy, you can do it.

-- He picks up the feather duster, thrusts it at Freddie
+- He picks up a feather duster, thrusts it at Freddie

 **_Gideon_** : And anyone else who don't want to be fired better start thinking of ways to make this place turn a profit.
 Things need to change round here, I've got plans...
 Big plans.